muratk5n/thirdwave/en/README.md

 ---

-Israeli PM Benjo is always around - the ISR electorate instintively feel US, being like them is essential for their survival, so they keep voting in the American.
-That's Netan, a Philadelphian.

----

 Below Juan Cole analyzes Israeli culture as an extension of where its different immigrants came from, rather than an homogenous culture of transnational religion which stays the same no matter where it is